Why movement?

 Somatic movement is an appropriate option for those with disabilities, chronic injury/pain or chronic illness because the approach respects individual abilities and wellness and treats the whole person – physically, mentally and emotionally.
 Prior to your first session we will discuss any issues or concerns to ensure a plan that works for you.

-Do you accept insurance?
+Rates?
+Do you take insurance?